Grant Scott Bonham Fetal Center

-The Utah Fetal Center at Primary Children’s Hospital is here to provide you and your baby with the most up to date and coordinated care possible.
+The Grant Scott Bonham Fetal Center at Primary Children’s Hospital is here to provide you and your baby with the most up-to-date and coordinated care possible.
 When a fetus has been diagnosed with a high-risk condition, we bring together a multidisciplinary team of experts to address the baby’s and mother’s needs before, during, and after delivery.

-The Utah Fetal Center includes maternal fetal medicine specialists for the pregnant mother, neonatologists who are specially trained to care for newborns, and pediatric specialists for all your baby’s needs before and after delivery.
+The Grant Scott Bonham Fetal Center includes maternal-fetal medicine specialists for the pregnant mother, neonatologists who are specially trained to care for newborns, and pediatric specialists for all your baby’s needs before and after delivery.

 Why Choose Us

 Ultimately, we aim to achieve the best possible outcomes for your baby and your family by:

 - Incorporating cutting-edge technology to diagnose, monitor, and treat your baby.

 - Improving communications between doctors, nurses, staff, and your family.

 - Doing everything we can to prepare for and treat complications during and after complex fetal deliveries.

 - State-of-the-art in utero and prenatal surgery for high-risk conditions.